carlos-santiago-2017/InsideTheMachine/README.md

 ---
 **Note**
 Because programmer-written instructions must be translated into binary codes before a computer can read them, it is common to see programs in any format -binary, assembly, or a high-level language like BASIC or C, referred to generically as "code" or "codes" When referring to programs written in assembly, binary or C language.
-Programmers also often descrive the act of programming as "writing code" or "coding", I have adopted this terminology in this book, and will henceforth use the term "code" regularly to refer generically to instructions sequences and programs.
+Programmers also often describe the act of programming as "writing code" or "coding", I have adopted this terminology in this book, and will henceforth use the term "code" regularly to refer generically to instructions sequences and programs.
 ---

 # 	* [Binary Encoding of Arithmetic Instructions](https://github.com/c4arl0s/InsideTheMachine#3-the-mechanics-of-program-execution)